opencaesar/pizza-example/README.md

 # Pizza Example

 This project demonstrates a simple [OML](http://www.opencaesar.io/oml/) model from the pizza domain.
+For details, follow this [tutorial](http://www.opencaesar.io/oml-tutorials/#tutorial1).

 ## Clone
 ```